 From The Blog

-The National Register has partnered with the Center for Deployment Psychology to promote a 5-day continuing education training opportunity for civilian licensed mental health providers, Addressing the Psychological Health of Warriors and Their Families.
-The workshop will be held in Boise, ID, from May 16-20, 2016.
-The last day to register is Sunday, May 8.
+The National Register has partnered with the Center for Deployment Psychology to promote the upcoming five-day training opportunity, “Civilian One-Week Training in Support of Star Behavioral Health Providers.”
+The workshop will be held in Columbus, Ohio, from June 13–17, 2016.
+The last day to register is Sunday, June 5.